Skip to content

 - Lifespan: 20+ years with proper care

-- Typical Temperament: Active, quirky, gentle
+- Typical Temperament: Active, inquisitive, gentle

 - Care Difficulty: Easy